vrecan/generate.vrecan.github.io/content/post/golang_shutdown.md

 ### Overview

 I was looking around and couldn't find a simple library that would manage application shutdown using signals.
-I decied to build a simple library to handle application shutdown and calling Close methods on structs when shutdown was signaled.
+I decided to build a simple library to handle application shutdown and calling Close methods on structs when shutdown was signaled.
 It is called [death](http://github.com/vrecan/death "Application shutdown library for golang").

 ### Requirements
 * Should only need to pass the signals you want to use for shutdown.